application traffic steering

 Multicast Traffic Steering

 Multicast traffic steering is a technique used to direct data packets efficiently to multiple recipients simultaneously.
-It is beneficial in scenarios where a single source needs to transmit data to multiple destinations.
+It is beneficial in scenarios where a single source needs to transmit data to various destinations.
 Instead of sending individual copies of the data to each recipient, multicast traffic steering enables the source to transmit a single copy efficiently distributed to all interested recipients.

-• A key point: Lab Guide on IGMPv1
+Lab Guide on IGMPv1

 By utilizing IGMPv1, hosts can efficiently manage their participation in multicast groups and receive relevant data from senders.

-Below we have one router and two hosts.
+Below, we have one router and two hosts.
 We will enable multicast routing and IGMP on the router’s Gigabit 0/1 interface.

 • First, we enabled multicast routing globally; this is required for the router to process IGMP traffic.